 - the process of repaying your government loans

 - debt reduction or loan payment deferral programs

 Quebec and out-of-province students should contact us to book a personalized debt management appointment.
-U.S. students, because repayment information on U.S loans varies, you are encouraged to consult with your specific servicer.
-For more details on the repayment process, please visit studentloans.gov.
+For U.S. students, because repayment information on U.S loans varies, you are advised to consult your specific servicer.
+For more details on the repayment process, please visit the Federal Student Aid website.

 TIP: If you are the holder of a McGill loan, be sure to check out this handy Student Loan Calculator on the Student Accounts website.

 Know your rights and responsibilities and empower yourself to make informed decisions.
 Learn from these common regrets regarding government loans, shared by students with our Financial Aid Counsellors.
 Please note that the points below are for your consideration only and do not constitute professional advice pertaining to your individual situation.

 Regarding not applying for government aid on time